namitanaikwadi04/namitanaikwadi04/README.md

 ---

 A curious and passionate software developer in the making.
 Over the last 4 years, I have built scalable backend systems, full-stack applications, and AI-driven features across FinTech and healthcare.
-My work spans Java and Spring Boot microservices, React.js interfaces, and cloud-native architectures on AWS.

 I have delivered systems that improve performance, reduce latency, and support high-traffic workloads by optimizing SQL queries, creating monitoring solutions that keep production environments stable.
 On the AI side, I have integrated LLM assistants, built RAG pipelines, and deployed real-time inference services for clinical workflows.